RVCC-IDMX/about-me-Pi-Guy53/README.md

 The HTML project for a web site that is 'About Me' or rather about a certain Mr. Vearin Terril

 This project was to learn about HTML and CSS coding, as well as to poke a little into JS.
 I learned how to create headers, tables, use grid and flex layouts, as well as how to target specific elements for styling (such as drop caps for letters)
+In addition to this, About Me was to showcase a little about myself, and to put that into a format that others could read, and appreciate.
+In my case however, I did not want information about me online, and so choses to use the Character persona of Vearin Terril.

 #333333, #29f8fa, #fefefe,
 <br>